 Picking an income stream within the book world is valuable, in that it has synergy with your fiction career.
-Anything I learn from running ads for other people or consulting I can apply to my own books.
-This is a massive leverage point and has 10x-ed my own learning.
-Whereas if I do marketing for a lawyer, yes I can make money now, but few of those skills translate on a 1:1 basis.
-So I’m building two separate businesses and skillsets, rather than one.
-There is nothing wrong with that, for the record.
-It’s just a consideration.
+Anything I learn from running ads or consulting for other authors I can apply to my own titles.
+This is a massive leverage point that has 10x-ed my own learning.

 - Copywriting (either sales copy or email copy).
-This can not only generate a 6-figure freelance income (if you’re good), but the skills are transferable back to the book world: writing solid copy will improve your craft, and it will also massively upgrade your marketing chops.
-This is not an overnight type of thing, and you must be willing to sell, but for the right person in the right situation, this is a great option.
+This can not only generate a 6-figure freelance income (if you’re good), but the skills are transferable back to the book world: writing solid copy will improve your craft, and it will also sharpen your marketing chops.
+Writing good copy is not an overnight type of thing, and you must be willing to sell, but for the right person in the right situation, this is a great option.

 By that, I mean this: when you’re an author, each release can seem like a live or die moment.
-Often it’s close to it: we’re essentially one bad release away from things looking really, really bad.
-That’s not a great position to be in because you can’t control the outcome of any one book launch or promotion.
-Yes, you can hone your skills with craft, market research, ads, all that to tip the probabilities in your favor…but ultimately the marketplace will decide the book’s fate.
+Often it’s close to it: many authors are one bad release away from their finances looking bleak.
+This is problematic since you can’t control the outcome of any one book launch or promotion.
+Yes, you can hone your craft, marketing, and advertising skills to tip the probabilities in your favor…but the marketplace decides a book’s ultimate fate.

-That can be stressful.
+And some books flop.
+That makes relying on do-or-die launches stressful.
 And it’s also not a plan for longevity, in that eventually something will flop super-hard, and then the jig will be up.

 My career hit an inflection point thanks to that course and the various non-fiction products/consulting that I followed it up with.
 That money, in turn, I reinvested back into my fiction business.